wikimedia/mediawiki-tools-cli/README.md

 - `cmd`: Creation and execution of the top level Cobra command.
 - `internal/cli`: High level things used across the CLI.
 - `internal/cmd`: Packages for commands that make up part of the CLI, binding to cobra.
-- `internal/cmdgloss`: Glossy output for users
+- `internal/cmdgloss`: Glossy output for users.
-- `internal/codesearch`: Client for interacting with https://codesearch.wikimedia.org
+- `internal/codesearch`: Client for interacting with https://codesearch.wikimedia.org.
 - `internal/config`: CLI wide configuration.
-- `internal/eventlogging`: Client to submit events to Wikimedia Event Logging
+- `internal/eventlogging`: Client to submit events to Wikimedia Event Logging.
 - `internal/exec`: Wrapper around `exec` for easily running commands and capturing output.
-TODO clean this up
+TODO clean this up.
-- `internal/gitlab`: Client for interacting with https://gitlab.wikimedia.org
+- `internal/gitlab`: Client for interacting with https://gitlab.wikimedia.org.
-- `internal/mediawiki`: Interact with a MediaWiki installation directory on disk
+- `internal/mediawiki`: Interact with a MediaWiki installation directory on disk.
-- `internal/mwdd`: Package for the docker-compose powered development environment
+- `internal/mwdd`: Package for the docker-compose powered development environment.
-- `internal/toolhub`: Client for interacting with https://toolhub.wikimedia.org
+- `internal/toolhub`: Client for interacting with https://toolhub.wikimedia.org.
 - `internal/updater`: Code for updating the CLI.
 - `internal/util`: DEPRECATED: Independent packages that do not bind the CLI in any way.
 (Slowly bring moved to `./pkg`)
 - `pkg`: Independently useful packages that do not bind to mwcli code or concepts.